 Our annual portfolio turnover rate may vary greatly from year to year.
 Although we cannot accurately predict our annual portfolio turnover rate, it is not expected to exceed 30% under normal circumstances.
-For the fiscal years ended November 30, 2015 and 2016, our actual portfolio turnover rate was 12.94% and 24.23%, respectively.
+For the fiscal years ended November 30, 2015 and November 30, 2016, our actual portfolio turnover rate was 17.54% and 35.47%, respectively.
 Portfolio turnover rate is not considered a limiting factor in the execution of investment decisions for us.
-A higher turnover rate results in correspondingly greater brokerage commissions and other transactional expenses that the Company bears.
+A higher turnover rate results in correspondingly greater brokerage commissions and other transactional expenses.
 High portfolio turnover may result in our recognition of gains (losses) that will increase (decrease) our tax liability and thereby impact the amount of our after-tax distributions.
 In addition, high portfolio turnover may increase our current and accumulated earnings and profits, resulting in a greater portion of our distributions being treated as taxable dividends for federal income tax purposes.
 See "Certain Federal Income Tax Matters."